cowwoc/jace/readme.txt

 -------------- New changes in 1.1.2 (pending)

 - Jace now depends on Boost Threads.
-Be sure to copy the boost libraries alongside Jace.
+Pre-built Boost binaries are included in the release/lib directory but you must download the Boost header files separately from http://www.boost.org/users/download/ Please set the BOOST_HOME environment variable to the directory containing the Boost source-code.
 - Added EnhancePeer, PeerUptodate, GenerateProxies, GeneratePeer ant integration tasks
 - Added JNIHelper::attach(const jobject threadGroup, const char* name, const bool daemon)
 - AutoProxy now provides more information if a C++ file references a non-existent Java class